What Is a Compass Rose on a Map?

 Educational Value and Pedagogical Use

 On top of that, interdisciplinary projects that combine the compass rose with storytelling encourage learners to explore the narratives of historic voyages.
-As an example, a classroom could recreate the route of Ferdinand Magellan’s circumnavigation, using period maps and a replica compass rose to discuss the challenges of 16th‑century navigation, the impact of the International Date Line, and the geopolitical consequences of those journeys.
+Take this: a classroom could recreate the route of Ferdinand Magellan’s circumnavigation, using period maps and a replica compass rose to discuss the challenges of 16th‑century navigation, the impact of the International Date Line, and the geopolitical consequences of those journeys.
 Such exercises not only reinforce spatial reasoning but also encourage appreciation for the cultural exchanges that the compass rose helped enable.

 The Compass Rose in Art and Design